Cray-HPE/docs-csm/operations/system_management_health/Configure_Prometheus_Alerta_Alert_Notifications.md

         type: Opaque
         ```

-    1. (`ncn-mw#`) Create the alert configuration file.
+    1. (`ncn-mw#`) Create the Alerta alert configuration file.

-        In the following example file, the Gmail SMTP server is used in this example to relay the notification to `receiver-email@yourcompany.com`.
+        In the following example file, the Alerta server is used to send the notification to `http://sma-alerta.sma.svc.cluster.local:8080/webhooks/prometheus`.
-        Update the fields under `email_configs:` to reflect the desired configuration.
+        Update the fields under `webhook_configs:` to reflect the desired configuration.

         Create a file named `/tmp/alertmanager-new.yaml` with the following contents: